Sign In

 Haebom

-Express your intentions with a concise and clear message
+Expressing your intentions with a simple and clear message

-Leadership requires the ability to protect not only your team members but also yourself.
-This becomes even more important during difficult times.
-Therefore, as a leader, pain management should apply to both your team members and yourself, and through this, you can create a stronger team.
+Leadership isn't just about taking care of your team; it's also about protecting yourself.
+This ability becomes even more crucial when things get tough.
+So, as a leader, managing difficulties should apply to both your team and yourself—that's how you can build a stronger team.

 Subscribe to 'haebom'